Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 A fun city full of art, amenities, and attractions.

-Charlotte is the largest city in the state or North Carolina.
-You’ll find a variety of amenities and attractions in Charlotte.
-This diversity of offerings makes Charlotte one of the best places to visit in North Carolina.
-In fact, it’s one of the fastest growing cities in America.
+Charlotte is the largest city in North Carolina.
+You’ll find a variety of amenities and attractions here.
+It’s also one of the fastest-growing cities in America.

 Uptown and surrounding neighborhoods like NoDa and Plaza Midwood offer incredible dining, shopping, and entertainment.
-Meanwhile, other North Carolina attractions like Carowinds, the U.S. National Whitewater Center, and the Nascar Hall of Fame are all located here.
+Meanwhile, bigger attractions like Carowinds, the U.S. National Whitewater Center, and the Nascar Hall of Fame are all located here.

-And with Charlotte being located in the Piedmont, it’s the perfect destination for taking day trips to other places throughout North Carolina.
+And with Charlotte being located centrally, it’s the perfect destination for taking day trips to other places throughout North Carolina.

 👉 Read Next: Asheville vs Charlotte – Which is Better?